wenboown/SHARP-NLP-Letter-to-WP/docs/_sources/index.rst.txt

 tokenization in Mandarin, we need to consider that this language is written without spacing.
-Therefore, we used the Electra base version of NLP features trained on the close-source Chinese corpus via HanLP 2.1 library\ :sup:`12`.
-By using this library, we obtained the tokenized words and POS tagging based on the Penn Chinese Treebank (3.0):sup:`13`.
+Therefore, we used the Electra base version of NLP features trained on the close-source Chinese corpus via HanLP 2.1 library [12]_.
+By using this library, we obtained the tokenized words and POS tagging based on the Penn Chinese Treebank (3.0) [13]_.
 Unlike English, Mandarin does not require lemmatization.
 Specific to Mandarin, POS features included other categories besides the ones reported for English, including localizers, associative/possessive, and measure words, among others.
 Also, wh-words are not included among POS tags in Mandarin.

-For coherence features, we used Sentence Transformers\ :sup:`14` to obtain the sentence embedding.
+For coherence features, we used Sentence Transformers [14]_ to obtain the sentence embedding.
 The consequent steps are a bit different from English.
 For Q-A coherence, the cosine similarity is computed between the question and the first sentence in the answer paragraph.
 For